Young Ottomans: Usage of the term "jeunes"

 According to Berkes, differentiation on the usage of the words "New" (یکی) in Turkish and "Young" (Jeune, ژون or جون and گنج) in French reflects the perception of the word in the Ottoman public mind.
-Berkes explains that "Jeunes of Europe" (i.e. revolutionaries and liberals) were usually nationalists, republicans and godless; and/or they were perceived as such by the learned-to-illiterate Ottoman public.
+Berkes explains that "Jeunes of Europe" were usually nationalists, republicans and godless; and/or they were perceived as such by the learned-to-illiterate Ottoman public.
 Thus they were perceived as the enemies of the country and religion.
 However, such ideas (especially the nationalism) weren't the aims of Young Ottomans, instead these were mostly unwanted for most of them, if not they were against them (see the ideology section).

 Both to avoid its negative connotation and because of the hardship of translating its new meaning, initial translation of the term was different (see the next section) than the now famous one.
 Berkes says that though they dropped the more confusing and indirect names like "Erbâb-i Şebâb", they didn't claimed the name "Jeunes" either, and instead, used the word "New" to replace the word jeunes.

 However, contrary to this differentiation in Turkish, they were traditionally and most commonly called as "Young"/"Jeunes" instead of "New" in foreign languages, as in the way of the similar named movements.